istio/istio.io/content/en/blog/2022/egress-policies/index.md

 ![Istio Architecture](ingress-egress.png)

-This task describes how to enforce outbound authorization policies using Istio's Egress gateway in a similar matter when enforcing inbound policies.
+This blog describes how to enforce outbound authorization policies using Istio's Egress gateway in a similar matter when enforcing inbound policies.
 For this we use the `sleep` service in two separate namespaces within the mesh to access external services at Google and Yahoo.

 {{< tip >}}
 One important consideration to be aware of is that Istio cannot securely enforce that all egress traffic actually flows through the egress gateways.
 Istio only enables such flow through its sidecar proxies.
 If attackers bypass the sidecar proxy, they could directly access external services without traversing the egress gateway.
 Kubernetes network policies can be used to prevent outbound traffic at the cluster level, for more read [here](/docs/tasks/traffic-management/egress/egress-gateway/#additional-security-considerations).